ED grilling Rahul Gandhi: T'gana Cong protests, former minister Renuka Chowdhury "grabs" cop's collar | Politics

 ED grilling Rahul Gandhi: T'gana Cong protests, former minister Renuka Chowdhury "grabs" cop's collar

-Former Union Minister and senior Congress leader Renuka Chowdhury was on Thursday seen allegedly grabbing the collar of a police official during a protest here by the party against the grilling of top party leader Rahul Gandhi by the Enforcement Directorate ED in connection with a money-laundering case pertaining to the National Herald-AJL deal.A video showing Chowdhury arguing with police officials who were trying to prevent her from going to Raj Bhavan and later she allegedly holding the collar of a police official, went viral.She was immediately taken away by women police personnel.
+Former Union Minister and senior Congress leader Renuka Chowdhury was on Thursday seen in a video purportedly grabbing the collar of a police official during a protest here by the party against the grilling of top party leader Rahul Gandhi by the Enforcement Directorate ED in connection with a money-laundering case pertaining to the National Herald-AJL deal.A video showing Chowdhury arguing with police officials who were trying to prevent her from going to Raj Bhavan and later seen holding the collar of a police official, went viral.She was immediately taken away by women police personnel.

 - Country: